donateoa/node-ts-with-reload/readme.md

-# Template nodeJs with typescript and hot reload
+# Template nodeJs with Typescript and hot reload
 Clone this repository and install dependencies.
 ```
 npm intall